 For Immediate Release

-The SIF Association® and IMS Global Learning Consortium Release the First Version of the Assessment Interoperability Framework and Expand U.S. Collaboration with NCES Grant Support
+The SIF Association® and 1EdTech Consortium Release the First Version of the Assessment Interoperability Framework and Expand U.S. Collaboration with NCES Grant Support

 These two leading technical standards organizations are also proud to announce that the National Center for Education Statistics (NCES) is providing contract support for the development of a final version of the AIF, identification of required data points to possibly be included in the Common Education Data Standards (CEDS) and the development of “gap” specification guidelines between assessment system components where they do not exist.
 This support ideally will benefit the two RTTA Consortia, the development and usage of CEDS and enable the entire marketplace to better deliver on the needs for comprehensive assessment systems being asked for by schools and states.